acbart/python-sneks/README.md

 # Python Sneks

 An introductory curriculum for learning Python, built following Instructional Design principles.
 The materials of the course are meant to be open-source and evaluated, in the hopes of establishing a baseline introductory level course.
-The target audience is explicitly undergraduate students in a university setting.
+The target audience is explicitly undergraduate students in a university setting who are not computing majors, but are in STEM.

+# Navigation

+- If you are an instructor interested in teaching the curriculum, you can begin by checking out the Teaching Guide in the GitHub pages for this repository.
+- If you are a curriculum developer interested in extending this curriculum, you can begin browsing the Developer Guide in the GitHub pages for this repository.

 ## Getting Started